oracle-livelabs/developer/redwood-extensions/introduction/introduction.md

 ### Prerequisites (Optional)

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is needed to complete the lab. **Do NOT list** each previous lab as a prerequisite.*

 This lab assumes you have:
-* Access to Oracle Fusion Cloud Applications
+* Access to Oracle Fusion Cloud Applications (Specifically the CX modules)
 * Access to the Oracle Visual Builder Studio that is part of Oracle Fusion Cloud Applications

-*This is the "fold" - below items are collapsed by default*

 In general, the Introduction does not have Steps.

 ## Learn More

-*(optional - include links to docs, white papers, blogs, etc)*

 * [Oracle Visual Builder](https://www.oracle.com/application-development/visual-builder/)
 * [Extending Oracle Cloud Applications with Oracle Visual Builder](https://docs.oracle.com/en/cloud/paas/visual-builder/visualbuilder-building-appui/index.html)